 Products are paid by non-refundable deposits.
 The percentage of deposit will vary depending on size of order, time to delivery order, and shipping constraints.
 Typically, orders are paid with a deposit to commence order, and the remaining balance due prior to shipment to the customer's chosen destination.
 Deferred revenue is recorded for the period of time between when the order is placed and when the order has been shipped to the customer's chosen destination.
 Storage is to be paid monthly and is due on receipt of invoice.

-Other revenues are from consulting services and are included in revenues in accordance with their respective agreements.
+Other revenues are from agricultural products sales, management, consulting, and software development services and are recognized in accordance with their respective agreements.